Zurcher Kantonalbank Zurich Cantonalbank Grows Holdings in Mid-America Apartment Communities, Inc. (NYSE:MAA)

 Insider Buying and Selling at Mid-America Apartment Communities

 In other Mid-America Apartment Communities news, EVP Melanie Carpenter sold 371 shares of the stock in a transaction that occurred on Monday, January 8th.
 The shares were sold at an average price of $131.33, for a total value of $48,723.43.
 Following the completion of the sale, the executive vice president now owns 19,067 shares of the company’s stock, valued at $2,504,069.11.
 The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-In other Mid-America Apartment Communities news, EVP Melanie Carpenter sold 371 shares of the stock in a transaction that occurred on Monday, January 8th.
+In other Mid-America Apartment Communities news, Director William Reid Sanders bought 2,000 shares of Mid-America Apartment Communities stock in a transaction dated Wednesday, November 1st.
+The stock was bought at an average cost of $115.74 per share, for a total transaction of $231,480.00.
+Following the purchase, the director now owns 28,627 shares in the company, valued at approximately $3,313,288.98.
+The purchase was disclosed in a legal filing with the SEC, which is available at this hyperlink.
+Also, EVP Melanie Carpenter sold 371 shares of the stock in a transaction that occurred on Monday, January 8th.
 The shares were sold at an average price of $131.33, for a total value of $48,723.43.
-Following the completion of the sale, the executive vice president now owns 19,067 shares of the company’s stock, valued at $2,504,069.11.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, Director William Reid Sanders acquired 2,000 shares of the stock in a transaction on Wednesday, November 1st.
-The stock was purchased at an average cost of $115.74 per share, with a total value of $231,480.00.
-Following the transaction, the director now directly owns 28,627 shares of the company’s stock, valued at $3,313,288.98.
-The disclosure for this purchase can be found here.
+Following the transaction, the executive vice president now owns 19,067 shares of the company’s stock, valued at $2,504,069.11.
+The disclosure for this sale can be found here.
 1.33% of the stock is owned by corporate insiders.

 About Mid-America Apartment Communities